All Posts

 Here’s a few simple ways to reclaim yourself little by little by living in the present:

-Or ask a friend to meet IRL (that’s “in real life” for you techies!) for a hike or a tea.
+• Ask a friend to meet IRL (that’s “in real life” for you techies!) for a hike or a cup of tea.
 Spend that time focused only on being a friend.

 Like most things, it all starts with mindfulness.
 So now that you’ve reached the end of this post, let’s shut off our devices, and go use our eyes!